inferno-framework/davinci-pas-test-kit/README.md

 ### Test Generation

-The Davinci PAS Test Kit has an implemeneted test generator that create some of the tests in this kit from the capability statement and profiles in the IG.
-It extracts necessarry data elements from Davinci Prior Authorization Support Implementation Guide archive files and generates tests accordingly.
+The Davinci PAS Test Kit has an implemented test generator that create some of the tests in this kit from the capability statement and profiles in the IG.
+It extracts necessary data elements from Davinci Prior Authorization Support Implementation Guide archive files and generates tests accordingly.
 The repo currently contains suites for IG versions 2.0.1.

 To generate a test suite for a different Davinci PAS IG version: